XinTongBUPT/plz/README.md

 When you launch plz, it takes the list of tasks from the command line.
 If no tasks were listed, it will use a default task list that contains only "build".

+If a rule file is specified on the command line (via `-f`), or via the environment variable `PLZ_RULES`, then the tasks are loaded from that file.
+If not, plz looks in the current folder for a "build.plz" file.
+If there's not one in the current folder, it looks in the parent folder, and so on up the tree.

-For each task, plz looks up the dependencies from the `must` field, and sorts them (topologically) so that the deepest dependencies come first.
+For each task you asked it to run, plz looks up the dependencies from the `must` field, and sorts them (topologically) so that the deepest dependencies come first.
 Chains of dependencies are followed, but cycles aren't allowed.
 These are all then enqueued, uniquely, so that no task is enqueued twice.

 Plz then runs each task in the queue, one at a time, in order, until there's an error or the queue is finished.